Skip to main content

 Appeal levels: Internal level 1 (30 days standard / 72h urgent), then external IRO review (45 days standard).

-Timing: 180 days from denial for internal appeal; 60 days from final internal denial for external review.
+Carrier timing: 180 days from denial for internal appeal; 60 days from final internal denial for external review.

 What we know about Aetna (CVS Health): Aetna's internal appeals respond well to peer-to-peer review requests filed alongside the written appeal.